pkp/ojs-user-guide/en/editorial-workflow/production.md

 How you choose to organise your galleys is up to you.
 But that flexibility may be confusing as you're just getting used to the publishing platform.
 Here are a couple of simple examples.

-A typical monograph might have one publication format named ePub with a single `.epub` file uploaded to it.
-It might have another publication format named PDF with separate `.pdf` files uploaded to it for each chapter and supplementary data.
+A typical journal might have one galley format named PDF with a single `.pdf` file uploaded to it.
+It might have another galley format named HTML with separate `.html` files uploaded.

-In this case, you'd create two Publication Formats, ePub and PDF, and upload the files separately under each Publication Format.
+In this case, you'd create two galleys, PDF and HTML, and upload the files separately under each.

-If you publish physical volumes alongside your digital offering, you can create entries for these as well.
-You can upload files to these publication formats if you'd like and they will be displayed for download.
-This is not common, but might be used for a printable order form if you do not have an online sales platform.

 ### <a name="publication-format-metadata"></a>Managing Your Publication Format Metadata